ace-ecosystem/cbinterface2/README.md

 `cbinterface` is a command line tool and library for interfacing with one or more Carbon Black environments.

-As of now, `cbinterface` primarily supports Carbon Black PSC EDR (Threathunter) and Carbon Black Response.
+As of now, `cbinterface` primarily supports Carbon Black Enterprise EDR and Carbon Black Response.
 However, a lot of functionality should also work with other CBC products, like Enterprise Standard.
 If you're using Enterprise Standard and something doesn't work, open an issue and I can likely swap out an underlying object and have it working quickly.

 # Install & Setup